waterbottlewhale/Snowy/README.md

 # Snowy
-As i somehow broke nebulaX tihs is my new and improved v4 roblox executor
+# As i somehow broke nebulaX this is my new and improved v4 roblox executor